Superformula/mobile-test/src/README.md

 The **Scan** screen is for scanning the QR Code on other devices in order to check them for validity.

 The **QR Code** screen generates valid QR Codes and display the expiration of the current QR Code being shown.
-After expiration, the screen will auto-renew the QR Code with a new
+After expiration, the screen will auto-renew the QR Code with a new valid one.